It doesn’t get easier for struggling White Sox

 Time will tell.

-NOTE: Gordon Beckham will fill in for Steve Stone in the NBC Sports Chicago booth for the Sox trip to Tampa Bay and Toronto.
-Saturday’s game will be nationally televised on FOX with Jason Benetti and Tom Verducci on the call.
+NOTE: Gordon Beckham will fill in for Steve Stone in the NBC Sports Chicago booth for the trip to Tampa Bay and Toronto.
+Saturday’s game will be on FOX-32 with Jason Benetti and Tom Verducci on the call.

 SOX AT RAYS